apancutt/deploy-aws-s3-cloudfront/README.md

 }
 ```

 Run `yarn run deploy` or `npm run deploy` to deploy.
 A soft-delete lifecycle rule will also be installed.
-Remove the `predeploy` script if you do not use the soft-deletion feature.
+Remove the `predeploy` script if you do not use the soft-deletion feature or prefer to install it manually.

 If you need to pass user or environment-level options that you don't want committed into `package.json` you can provide these at call-time, e.g. `yarn run deploy --distribution abc123` or `npm run deploy -- --distribution abc123`.